Margherita Taylor

-Taylor studied media and communications at the University of Central England (now Birmingham City University), majoring in video production for her degree.
+She studied media and communications at the University of Central England (now Birmingham City University), majoring in video production for her degree.

 Radio

-Taylor is of British, Trinidadian, Ghanaian and Danish heritage.
 Taylor started her career in broadcasting in 1993 when Birmingham based radio station BRMB offered her a slot as a DJ as part of a talent contest.
 She presented a weekend overnight show, but soon came to the attention of bosses at Capital London, BRMB's former sister station in London, and in 1994, was appointed presenter of weekend breakfast on the station, and provided cover for Capital's other presenters.
 She was the longest serving member of the on-air team.